samnzay/Kubernetes-for-DevOps/Memo.md

 - For example: To edit the Image that it uses, I will have to edit that in deployment directly and Not in the Pod.  ```kubectl edit deployment nginx-depl ```.
 In terminal editor change image version to nginx:1.16 and save the change.

-- Run ```kubectl get pods```: Youwill se that the old one will be terminating and another one with new configuration stated.
+- Run ```kubectl get pods```: You will se that the old Pod will be terminating and another one with new configuration stated.
+We do not work with pod directly